hurlybird/Duck/README.md

 thread safety.

-## Porting
+## Building

 Duck is mainly written in XCode and includes framework targets for Mac OS and iOS.
 It should compile anywhere with a C99 compliant compiler.
-A few types and functions, particularly those related to atomic operations, will likely need to be redefined on non-Apple or non-POSIX systems.
+A few types and functions--system calls, atomic operations, thread support, etc--will likely need to be ported for non-Apple or non-POSIX systems.

 (Eventually Duck should transition to C11 once compiler and OS support for that specification is better.)

-While Duck objects can be used by C++ code, C++ compilers will no doubt complain about some of the C99 code that Duck uses--namely explicit casts from void and inline struct initialization.
+While Duck objects can be used in C++ code, C++ compilers will no doubt complain about some of the C99 code that Duck uses--namely explicit casts from void and inline struct initialization.
 The main workaround for these issues is to add extra casts where needed and avoid any convenience macros that aren't C++